Firefox-Pro-Coding/react-composition-api/README.md

   setupFunction receive `props` as it's argument. `props` is a stable reference and made shallow reactive, so you can use mobx reactions to watch changes on props.

 - **observable, reaction, autorun, when**
-  These are wrappers of mobx api and do exactly the same thing as the same name in mobx, except when called synchronously inside the setupFunction, and will be automatically disposed when component unmount.
+  These are wrappers of mobx api and do exactly the same thing as the same name in mobx, except when called inside the setupFunction synchronously, and will be automatically disposed when component unmount.

   Use the babel plugin to auto transform these imports from mobx to this package.

 - **onMounted, onUnmounted**
   ```ts
   onMounted(() => { console.log('mounted') })
   onUnmounted(() => { console.log('unmounted') })